 Coutrallam Location

-Coutrallam/Kuttralam is a panchayat town situated at an elevation of 160 metres on the Western Ghats in Tenkasi District of Tamil Nadu.
+Coutrallam, also known as Kuttralam, functions as a panchayat town located at an elevation of about 160 metres on the Western Ghats.
+It sits within the Tenkasi District of Tamil Nadu and serves as one of South India’s most visited waterfall destinations.

 Major Waterfalls in Kuttralam